Illinois Compiled Statutes

 (a) The Board shall review and adopt the Code within one year after its publication.
 The Code shall take effect within 6 months after it is adopted by the Board, except that, beginning January 1, 2012, the Code adopted in 2012 shall take effect on January 1, 2013.
 Except as otherwise provided in this Act, the Code shall apply

 to (i) any new building or structure in this State for which a building permit

-In the case of any addition, alteration, renovation, or repair to an existing commercial structure, the Code adopted under this Act applies only to the portions of that structure that are being added, altered, renovated, or repaired.
+In the case of any addition, alteration, renovation, or repair to an existing residential or commercial structure, the Code adopted under this Act applies only to the portions of that structure that are being added, altered, renovated, or repaired.
 The changes made to this Section by this amendatory Act of the 97th General Assembly shall in no way invalidate or otherwise affect contracts entered into on or before the effective date of this amendatory Act of the 97th General Assembly.

 (b) The following buildings shall be exempt from

 (1) Buildings otherwise exempt from the provisions of

 a locally adopted building code and buildings that do not contain a conditioned space.

 (2) Buildings that do not use either electricity or

 fossil fuel for comfort conditioning.
 For purposes of determining whether this exemption applies, a building will be presumed to be heated by electricity, even in the absence of equipment used for electric comfort heating, whenever the building is provided with electrical service in excess of 100 amps, unless the code enforcement official determines that this electrical service is necessary for purposes other than providing electric comfort heating.

 to those buildings that are listed on the National Register of Historic Places or the Illinois Register of Historic Places, and to those buildings that have been designated as historically significant by a local governing body that is authorized to make such designations.